devonzara/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

-### Seeding roles and abilities
+### Seeding roles and permissions

-Depending on your project, you might have a set of roles and abilities that you want to pre-seed when you deploy your application.
+Depending on your project, you might have a set of roles and permissions that you want to pre-seed when you deploy your application.
 Bouncer ships with seeding functionality to make this as easy as possible.

 First, register your seeding callback in your `AppServiceProvider`'s `boot` method: